 msf > nessus_policy_list [+] Nessus Policy List ID Name Owner visability -- ---- ----- ---------- 1 the_works dook private msf >

-To run a Nessus scan using our existing policy, using the command 'nessus_scan_new' followed by the policy ID number, a name for your scan, and the target.
+To run a Nessus scan using our existing policy, use the command ‘nessus_scan_new‘ followed by the policy ID number, a name for your scan, and the target.

 msf > nessus_scan_new [*] Usage: [*] nessus_scan_new policy id scan name targets [*] use nessus_policy_list to list all available policies msf > nessus_scan_new 1 pwnage 192.168.1.161 [*] Creating scan from policy number 1, called "pwnage" and scanning 192.168.1.161 [*] Scan started. uid is 9d337e9b-82c7-89a1-a194-4ef154b82f624de2444e6ad18a1f msf >

-To see the progress of our scan, we run 'nessus_scan_status'.
-Note that there is not a progress indicator so we keep running the command until we see the message 'No Scans Running'.
+To see the progress of our scan, we run ‘nessus_scan_status‘.
+Note that there is no progress indicator so we keep running the command until we see the message ‘No Scans Running‘.

 msf > nessus_scan_status [+] Running Scans Scan ID Name Owner Started Status Current Hosts Total Hosts ------- ---- ----- ------- ------ ------------- ----------- 9d337e9b-82c7-89a1-a194-4ef154b82f624de2444e6ad18a1f pwnage dook 19:39 Sep 27 2010 running 0 1 [*] You can: [+] Import Nessus report to database : nessus_report_get reportid [+] Pause a nessus scan : nessus_scan_pause scanid msf > nessus_scan_status [*] No Scans Running. [*] You can: [*] List of completed scans: nessus_report_list [*] Create a scan: nessus_scan_new policy id scan name target(s) msf >